About the UC Irvine Health Strategic Plan

 - Innovative Education — Educate the next generation of healthcare leaders through innovative learning

-- Clinical Excellence — Provide excellent care and an exceptional experience
+- Patient Care Excellence — Provide excellent clinical care and an exceptional experience

 - Complex Care Leader — Be the region’s top destination for complex care